 Abstract is a design workflow management platform supporting modern design teams with version control, file management, and team collaboration.
-Since launching our Beta in July 2017, customers like Github, Shopify, Unity, are using Abstract to manage their design workflow.
+Just one year in, thousands of loyal customers including Shopify, Intuit, and Unity, are using Abstract to manage their design workflow.
 Abstract is a technically ambitious product and we’re looking forward to seeing how you can contribute to these goals.
 The best candidates will be capable and enthusiastic about building out a world-class team and product with us.

 At Abstract, we are actively working to build a diverse and inclusive organization.
 Here, diversity includes age, economic class, educational background, ethnic variance, familial status, gender, gender expression, gender identity, marital status, national origin, religious affiliation, sex, sexual orientation, transgender status, or veteran status.

 Abstract is headquartered in San Francisco and is backed by Amplify Partners, Cowboy Ventures, First Round Capital, Scale Venture Partners and others.
 We announced our $16MM series B funding in May 2018.